 - a.
-Upper Robb should continue to maintain its rural character and similar 👩 💮 💮 🕼 built form. - b.
-Lower Robb and Mile 34 shall continue to maintain its existing rural character and similar built form and only allow for development if 🕲 💿 💮 🞧 🕋 mitigation measures are provided or development is above the 1:100 year flood elevation. - c.
+Upper Robb should continue to maintain its rural character and similar 👩 🕤 🛞 🖓 🕼 built form. - b.
+Lower Robb and Mile 34 shall continue to maintain its existing rural character and similar built form and only allow for development if 🕲 💿 🚯 🗛 🕋 mitigation measures are provided or development is above the 1:100 year flood elevation, as defined by the 2001 Floodplain Study for the Hamlet of Robb. - c.
 Single detached and manufactured homes shall remain as the primary form of housing within the Plan Area. - d.
-Home-based businesses should be encouraged, provided they are compatible with adjacent land uses, to the satisfaction of the or a state of the or a state of the or a state of the satisfaction of the satis Development Authority. - e.
-Redevelopment that respects adjacent land uses in height, form, and setback should be encouraged to replace old housing stock, to the 💿 🕾 🚱 🕼 satisfaction of the Development Authority. - f.
-Redevelopment of lots should encourage a diversity of housing forms such as tiny homes, semi-detached, and townhousing. - g.
-Inclusive and affordable housing such as supportive living and cottage clusters shall be encouraged to accommodate a variety of household 💿 🚳 🏵 🙆 and income types. - h.
+Home-based businesses should be encouraged, provided they are compatible with adjacent land uses, to the satisfaction of the 💿 🚳 🎧 🍙 Development Authority. - e.
+Redevelopment that respects adjacent land uses in height, form, and setback should be encouraged to replace old housing stock, to the $\bigcirc \bigcirc \textcircled{3} \bigcirc \textcircled{3} \bigcirc \textcircled{3}$ satisfaction of the Development Authority. - f.
+Redevelopment of lots should encourage a diversity of housing forms 0 0 🛟 🖓 🕼 such as tiny homes, semi-detached, and townhousing. - g.
+Inclusive and affordable housing such as supportive living and cottage clusters shall be encouraged to accommodate a variety of household \odot \odot \odot \odot and income types. - h.
 Lot reconfiguration should be supported to limit the isolation of otherwise undevelopable lots, at the discretion of the County. - i.
-Accessory dwellings such as internal and external secondary suites should be supported to provide alternative housing options within the 💿 💿 🎲 🞧 🚮 Hamlet. - i.
+Accessory dwellings such as internal and external secondary suites should be supported to provide alternative housing options within the 💿 💿 🎲 🖸 📶 Hamlet. - i.
 The architecture, construction materials and exterior facade of buildings and other structures shall complement the rural character and similar built form of Robb's surroundings to the satisfaction of the Development Officer.